 Paul wrote his epistle to Philemon sometime during 61 to 63 A.D. when he was in Rome (Acts 28).
 His greeting makes clear that there were Christians meeting where Philemon resided (Philemon 1 - 2).

 In the area around Laodicea there appears to be have been two groups of Christians meeting.
-Paul's epistle to believers in Colossae makes a direct reference to a church meeting in someone's home (Colossians 4:15).
-He then mentions "the church of the Laodiceans" (verse 16), which might have been a second fellowship group meeting in the area.
+Paul's epistle to believers in Colossae makes a direct reference to a church meeting at someone's residence (Colossians 4:15).
+He then mentions "the church of the Laodiceans" (verse 16), which might have been another of several fellowships meeting in the area.

-The Jerusalem church seems to have initially used their homes for food and to fellowship with one another.
-Luke states that "Day after day they met as a group in the Temple, and they had their meals together in their homes, eating with glad and humble hearts" (Acts 2:46).
-Later, church leaders used homes, besides the Temple, to help spread the gospel and encourage Christians in the way of God (Acts 5:42).
+The Jerusalem church seems to have initially used their dwellings for food and to commune with one another (Acts 2:46).
+Later, church leaders used places where people lived, near the Temple, to help spread the gospel and encourage Christians in the way of God (Acts 5:42).

-Before his conversion Saul (before he became Paul) persecuted believers.
-Luke tells us that Saul was so zealous that "entering house after house" (Acts 8:3) he not only arrested Christians put had them thrown in jail.
+Before his conversion, Saul (before he became Paul) persecuted believers.
+Luke tells us that Saul was so zealous that he entered one dwelling after another looking for fellowships who met in order to arrest and throw them jail (Acts 8:3).
 Why did he do this?
 The answer is simple.
-Houses were where the early church met for fellowshipping and instruction in the Bible.
+They were the places where the church met for Biblical instruction and for learning about Jesus.